sturadnidge/node-steam/README.md

 ### connected

 A boolean that indicates whether you are currently connected and the encryption handshake is complete. ['connected'](#connected-1) is emitted when it changes to `true`, and ['error'](#error) is emitted when it changes to `false` unless you called [disconnect](#disconnect).
 Sending any client messages is only allowed while this is `true`.

-### loggedOn

-A boolean that indicates whether you are currently logged on.
-Calling any handler methods other than [SteamUser#logOn](lib/handlers/user#logonlogondetails) is only allowed while logged on.

-### sessionID

-Your session ID while logged on, otherwise unspecified.
-(Note: this has nothing to do with the "sessionid" cookie)

-### steamID

-Your own SteamID while logged on, otherwise unspecified.
-Must be set to a valid initial value before sending a logon message ([SteamUser#logOn](lib/handlers/user#logonlogondetails) does that for you).

 ## Methods